 Pets bring incredible amounts of joy, love, and companionship into our lives.
-That’s why, as difficult as seeing them go is, it’s even harder to decide when is the right time to put a pet down.
+That’s why, as difficult as seeing them go is, it’s even harder to be the decision maker, when / if it's time to put your pet down.

 While everyday household items like chocolate, raisins and Xylitol are safe for humans, they can prove to be dangerous to your pet’s health, if ingested.
 Data by the poison control helpline shows more than 68,000 reported cases of animal poison exposure in 2019 alone.